wcontractor/wcontractor.github.io/content/Plot_Halal_Restaurants.md

-Title:Plot Halal Restaurants
+Title:Plot Yelp Halal Restaurants
 Date:2017-12-24 17:00
 Modified:2017-12-24 17:00
-Category:Python, misc
+Category:Python
 Tags:Python
-Slug:plot-halal-restaurants
+Slug:plot-halal-restuarants
 Authors:Wahid Contractor
-Summary:Plot Restaurants from Yelp
+Summary:Plot Halal Restaurants from Yelp using Google Maps API

 # Background and Overview
 In my first 2 Python related posts I used techniques to scrape data from the web and turn that into information.
 In case you missed it check out my [NFL Salary Scraping Part 1](https://wcontractor.github.io/nfl-salary.html) and [Part 2](https://wcontractor.github.io/nfl-salary-part2.html) where I show how to use requests, BeautifulSoup, Pandas, and Matplotlib to learn that the highest paid players in the NFL in 2017 are Larry Fitzgerald and Patrick Peterson.